-Art.
 164. If the actions for which provision is made in this and the following Section are instituted by one of the public law entities referred to in Articles 180 to 184, the following rules shall be observed:

-- (1) the officers of the above-mentioned entities may, without special authorization, institute the actions referred to above in the interests of the rights holder, on production of proof of their capacity; - (2) such public law entities shall be relieved of the obligation to provide security for carrying out acts in respect of which security is prescribed or authorized; - (3) such public law entities may avail themselves of the procedure for securing an injunction under the conditions specified in Articles 3 and 12 of the Royal Decree of August 7, 1936, No. 1531, in accordance with the provision of the regulations, which designates the State and public officials authorized to issue the attestations and to receive the declarations referred to in those Articles.
+1. the officers of the above-mentioned entities may, without special authorization, institute the actions referred to above in the interests of the rights holder, on production of proof of their capacity;

-Art.
+2. such public law entities shall be relieved of the obligation to provide security for carrying out acts in respect of which security is prescribed or authorized;

+3. the public law entity shall designate the officials authorized to issue certificates of accreditation in respect of copyright in accordance with Law No. 93 of February 5, 1992; such certificates shall constitute documents embodying authority to execute in accordance with Article 474 of the Code of Civil Procedure.

 165. The author of a work which is the subject of an exploitation right may, even after the assignment of such right, intervene at any time, in order to protect his interests, in proceedings instituted by the assignee.

-Art.
 166. The court may, at the request of the interested party or ex officio, order the operative portion of the judgment to be published, more than once if necessary, in one or more newspapers, at the expense of the unsuccessful party.

-Art.
 167. The exploitation rights afforded by this Law may also be asserted in law by any person legitimately entitled to such rights.

-\$2.
+§ 2.
 Special Provisions for Proceedings in Respect of Moral Rights

-Art.
-168. The provisions contained in the preceding Section shall be applicable in proceedings concerning the exercise of moral rights, insofar as the nature of such rights permits, subject to the application of the provisions of the following Articles.
+168. The provisions contained in the preceding Section shall be applicable in proceedings concerning the exercise of moral rights, in so far as the nature of such rights permits, subject to the application of the provisions of the following Articles.

-Art.
 169. Actions in defense of the rights relating to the authorship of a work shall give rise to removal or destruction only if the damage cannot be remedied by means of the addition or suppression of notices on the work which refer to its authorship or by other means of publicity.

-Art.
 170. Actions in defense of the rights relating to the integrity of a work shall give rise to removal or destruction of the deformed, mutilated or otherwise modified copy of the work only when it is not possible to restore such copy to its original form at the expense of the party wishing to avoid removal or destruction.